 Click here -> 12th AISSMS ENGINEERING TODAY 2017

-Production Sandwich Engineering Course is accredited by the National Board of Accreditation (NBA) (AICTE)
+Production Sandwich Engineering Course is provisionally accredited for Two years in 2013 by the National Board of Accreditation (NBA) (AICTE)

 Department of Production Engineering (Sandwich Pattern)

 Production Engineering is a specialized branch of Mechanical Engineering which deals with Engineering Materials, Machining Science, Welding, Forming, Casting, CAD/CAM/CIM, Tool Design, Process Engineering & Tooling, Mechatronic, Operations Research, Economics, Finance, Accounting, Costing, Entrepreneurship Development & Modern practices like TQM, BPR, Concurrent Engineering, Lean Manufacturing, JIT, TPM, SCM, etc. This is a unique branch of engineering in which a balanced approach is given towards basic branch of Mechanical Engineering and Management Science.
 Candidates having creative, innovative mind, sound technical knowledge, analytical skills, & processing excellent leadership qualities will probably find Production engineering as a challenging & lucrative career.
 The Production Engineers are employed by Manufacturing, Automobile, Management Consultancies, Finance & Investment Consultancies, Construction, Jewelers, Refining, Service industries, etc.

 The course leading to a bachelor’s degree in Production Engineering (Sandwich) was started in the year 1994.
 The Department presently has highly qualified and experienced staff on its roll.
 The activities of the Department are conducted, besides teaching, in the areas of research, consulting, training, alumni and Training and Placement.

 To produce sensible techno-managers with industry participation.

 - Imparting state of art technical education to groom students for today’s dynamic environment